hezaaron/social-coding/README.md

 # social-coding
 [![Build Status](https://travis-ci.org/hezaaron/social-coding.svg?branch=master)](https://travis-ci.org/hezaaron/social-coding)

-The ***social-coding*** Application encourages users to train their programming skills and improve their level understanding of the Java language.
+The ***social-coding*** application encourages users to train their programming skills and improve their level understanding of the Java language.